gimseng/99-ML-Learning-Projects/CONTRIBUTING.md

 ## Structuring the execise or solution

 First, create the folder based on the next number of the project.
 For e.g., if you see `015` folder being the latest project folder, then create the `016` folder.
-Within that, the directory layout should be
+Within that, the directory layout should be:

-   `016`
+    .
     ├── exercise                 # Exercise folder
     │   └── readme.md            # A mark-down clear and expansive description of the exercise.
 Data, goals, methods to use and etc
     ├── solution                 # Solution Folder